annika-maier-uni/comp_work_project/README.md

 The default value is "./data/genes.gtf".
 You can use the genome data from here: https://github.com/nf-core/test-datasets/tree/rnaseq/reference

--align: Specifies whether to use HISAT2 or STAR as alignment tools.
+--align: Specifies whether to use HISAT2 or STAR as alignment tools.
 Use <HISAT2/ STAR>.
 The default is 'HISAT2'.
 ```